-In Fig.~\ref{fig:rates_unc_vs_R} the radial dependence of unconstrained photon emission rates at a fixed low transverse momentum $k_T=0.5$ GeV is compared for different values of (a) magnetic field, (b) rotation and (c) temperature.
-The rates increase non-linearly with temperature, rotation and radius.
-At varying magnetic field and radius a peculiar effect is observed.
+In Fig.~\ref{fig:rates_unc_vs_R} the radial dependence of unconstrained photon emission rates at a fixed low transverse momentum $k_T=0.5$ GeV is compared for different values of [Fig.~\ref{fig:rates_unc_vs_R}(a)] magnetic field, [Fig.~\ref{fig:rates_unc_vs_R}(b)] rotation, and [Fig.~\ref{fig:rates_unc_vs_R}(c)] temperature.
+The rates increase nonlinearly with temperature, rotation, and radius.
+At varying magnetic field and radius, a peculiar effect is observed.
 At large radius, as expected, stronger magnetic fields result in a greater radiation intensity.
-Instead, in small systems we notice an inverse field effect, where weaker magnetic fields result in a greater rate.
+Instead, in small systems, we notice an ``inverse field effect,'' where weaker magnetic fields result in a greater rate.
 We investigate this effect in more detail below.
 We also notice that the weak magnetic field seems to have reached convergence at $R=50$ fm.

 From the elliptic flow at fixed $k_T=0.5$ GeV depicted in Fig.~\ref{fig:v2_unc_vs_R}, we conclude that the effect of an increasing rotation is to reduce the angular anisotropies, resulting in a lower $v_2$.
-Moreover, we see from Fig.~\ref{fig:v2_unc_vs_R}~(b) that the relevance of rotation on $v_2$ is proportional to the ratio between rotation and magnetic field.
+Moreover, we see from Fig.~\ref{fig:v2_unc_vs_R}(b) that the relevance of rotation on $v_2$ is proportional to the ratio between rotation and magnetic field.
 It is possible that including the stages of heavy-ion collisions where rotation is dominant compared to the rapidly decaying magnetic field reduces the $v_2$ obtained in Fig.~\ref{fig:best_fit}.
-As noted earlier, the effect of increasing the system radius is to reduce $v_2$, once again suggesting that the inclusion of a proper boundary condition to have a well-defined large volume limit can help to explain the experimental measurements of the photon elliptic flow.
+As noted earlier, the effect of increasing the system radius is to reduce $v_2$, once again suggesting that the inclusion of a proper boundary condition to have a well-defined large-volume limit can help to explain the experimental measurements of the photon elliptic flow.

-The impact of rotation on the unconstrained rates is studied in Fig.~\ref{fig:rates_unc_vs_Omega} at fixed $k_T=0.5$ GeV with different values of (a) magnetic field, (b) radius, and (c) temperature.
-We generally observe a non-linear growth with rotation, with a steeper slope for larger radii.
-While some curves appear to reach an asymptotic value, the weak field line in Fig.~\ref{fig:rates_unc_vs_Omega}~(a) demonstrates that the enhancement effect diminishes as rotation increases; this aligns with findings for synchrotron emission in fast rotation~\cite{Buzzegoli:2024nzd}.
+The impact of rotation on the unconstrained rates is studied in Fig.~\ref{fig:rates_unc_vs_Omega} at fixed $k_T=0.5$ GeV with different values of [Fig.~\ref{fig:rates_unc_vs_Omega}(a)] magnetic field, [Fig.~\ref{fig:rates_unc_vs_Omega}(b)] radius, and [Fig.~\ref{fig:rates_unc_vs_Omega}(c)] temperature.
+We generally observe a nonlinear growth with rotation, with a steeper slope for larger radii.
+While some curves appear to reach an asymptotic value, the weak field line in Fig.~\ref{fig:rates_unc_vs_Omega}(a) demonstrates that the enhancement effect diminishes as rotation increases; this aligns with findings for synchrotron emission in fast rotation~\cite{Buzzegoli:2024nzd}.

-\subsection{Magnetic field dependence: inverse field effect}
+\subsection{Magnetic field dependence: Inverse field effect}